ed-ggg/edggg/README.md

 * GGGs Discovered On This Day

 #### New GGGs This Year
-This section is be located on the site's index.html landing page.
+This section is located on the site's index.html landing page.
 It will be an almost-fully automated process, detecting new GGGs discovered via EDDN and adding it to this portion of the webpage.
 At the beginning of each year, this section will reset to be empty for new ones to be added.

 #### GGGs Discovered On This Day
 A separate section that will take the date on the user's computer and see if any of the GGGs on the database match the month/day, then display them.
 They will be clickable and will take the user to that specific GGG page.
-## How To Use (Currently)
+## How To Use
 Upon landing at EDGGG's index.html page, there is a 'Search' section and a 'New GGGs This Year' section, for the current in-game year.

 ### Search